LAP: Fast LAtent Diffusion Planner for Autonomous Driving: Experiments

 The comparison results with state-of-the-art methods on the nuPlan dataset are presented in Table \ref{tab:total_planner_compare}.
 Compared to all learning-based baselines, LAP achieves SOTA performance on most benchmarks within just two denoising steps.
 Notably, on the challenging Test14 hard dataset, our method shows a significant performance advantage over other learning-based methods, indicating its capability to make better decisions in complex environments.
 With the addition of PDM-based post-processing module, LAP's performance improves on most benchmarks, becoming comparable to SOTA rule-based and hybrid methods, and even surpassing human performance.
 Interestingly, on the Test14-hard NR benchmark, the performance of LAP shows a slight degradation after post-refinement.
 This suggests that in complex environments, LAP's decisions may already be superior to the PDM scoring module.

-{We also evaluated the inference latency of the SOTA learning-based methods, and the results are shown in Table \ref{tab:planner_inference_time}.
-Although LAP and Diffusion Planner~\citep{zheng2025diffusion} have comparable GFLOPs(most GFLOPs are spent in the scene encoder), LAP benefits from few-step sampling, so most of its computation is executed in parallel on the GPU with greatly reduced serial steps, resulting in up to a $10$× improvement in inference speed.
-Detailed information regarding the inference speed test can be found in Appendix \ref{app:ed}.}
+We also evaluated the inference latency of the SOTA learning-based methods, and the results are shown in Table \ref{tab:planner_inference_time}.
+Although LAP and Diffusion Planner\cite{zheng2025diffusion} have comparable GFLOPs (most GFLOPs are spent in the scene encoder), LAP benefits from few-step sampling, so most of its computation is executed in parallel on the GPU with greatly reduced serial steps, resulting in up to a $10\times$ improvement in inference speed.

-{Another key advantage of planning in the latent semantic space is the ability to capture diverse, high-level driving strategies.
-This is demonstrated in Figure \ref{fig:multitraj_turning}, which visualizes the multi-modal trajectory proposals generated by LAP and Diffusion Planner~\citep{zheng2025diffusion} for a right-turn scenario.}
+Another key advantage of planning in the latent semantic space is the ability to capture diverse, high-level driving strategies.
+This is demonstrated in Figure \ref{fig:multitraj_turning}, which visualizes the multi-modal trajectory proposals generated by LAP and Diffusion Planner\cite{zheng2025diffusion} for a right-turn scenario.